"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “It would be a good idea.
 In cases with multiple murders, often the same pathologist makes a connection we overlook.”

 “I will guarantee that Doctor Janiak is available,” Basia said, and tossed aside her cigarette.
-Its butt, rusty with her lipstick, rolled down the riverbank, compromising the forensic field.
+Its butt, rusty with her lipstick, rolled down the riverbank.

-“Good,” Jay replied, and looked around to take in the whole site.
-He had only seen the other victims in photographs, but a lot was different.
-They had been killed somewhere else; cleaned up, dressed and brought to the riverbank to be displayed—their only visible wound their ruined cheek.
-Across the river, a ray of sun broke through the thinning clouds to reflect off the new snow clinging to a church’s twin copper spires.
-“The other victims were all found on the other side of the river,” Jay was reminded.
+Across the river, a ray of sun, breaking through thinning clouds, reflected off the snow clinging to a church’s twin copper spires.
+“The other victims were all found on the other side of the river,” he mentioned.
 “On the Praga side.”

 Basia lit another cigarette.
 “It is nothing.
 Only the courier, he comes from a different direction this time.”

-No one answered.
-No one had one.
-They took a moment to ponder the lifeless man on the ground, and finally Basia asked, “Why does a man cut a face like that?”
+No one knew why, and no one ventured a guess as they pondered the lifeless man on the ground.
+“Why does a man cut a face like that?”
+Basia finally asked.

 “It’s a signature,” Jay said.
-“He wants us to know that it’s him.”
+“The killer wants us to know that it’s him.”

 “But why does a man cut like that?
 What is inside him to do such a thing?
 We have not such experiences in Poland.”